ipfs/ipfs-docs/docs/how-to/best-practices-for-nft-data.md

 This guide is aimed at developers building NFT platforms and other tools, and it's focused on how to format your data and link to it for the best long-term results.

-If you're interested in a deeper dive in the world of NFT best practices and NFT development in general, head over to [NFT School](https://nftschool.dev) for concept guides, tutorials, and how-tos.

 ## Types of IPFS links and when to use them

 There are a few different ways to refer to data on IPFS, each of which is best suited to different use cases.